Doctors Note Logo

 You should contact a doctor immediately.

 Many people take gabapentin alongside other medications for mental health conditions.
-If you're currently on antidepressants and experiencing new or confusing symptoms, a free symptom checker can help you identify potential medication interactions and organize your concerns before your next doctor's visit.
+If you're experiencing new or confusing symptoms and need help understanding what might be causing them, you can check your symptoms now using a free AI-powered tool to identify potential medication interactions and organize your concerns before your next doctor's visit.

 Serious (But Less Common) Side Effects